 It is essential to provide your services and contact information.
-Still, when you are starting a new cleaning business, it is just as important to collect email addresses and contact information from those visiting your website.
+Still, when you are starting a new cleaning business, whether it is a carpet cleaning or regular cleaning business, it is just as important to collect email addresses and contact information from those visiting your website.
 Adding visitors to your email or newsletter list can help turn them into regular clients.

 Here are some easy-to-use websites that offer conversion tools to increase your return on investment (ROI):

 Utilize digital marketing strategies like pay-per-click advertising to drive traffic to your cleaning business website.
 Websites like Google Ads and Microsoft Advertising offer paid plans that will prioritize your website over a competitor’s site when someone searches for house cleaning, commercial cleaning, or another service your business offers.

 Understanding how different social media channels work will allow you to market your cleaning business better.

 - Facebook – Facebook makes it easy to set up a business page and have users follow you.
 From your business page, you can post operating hours and services offered and also run Facebook ads.
 Customers can also provide a review on your Facebook business page, and better reviews help more potential customers find your page.